 Get Started with an Internal Marketing Tool

 Maybe you’re already using a marketing tool for your internal communications and it’s working fine for you.
-Or maybe you didn’t even know there were email design tools designed specifically for internal communications.
+Or maybe you didn’t even know there were email design tools designed specifically for internal communication vs external communication.
 Trying different innovative internal communication ideas can require different software solutions to make sure you have the right fit.